 Just teasing Dave-oh.
 There were plenty of other outrageous things to remember.
 Ones that I can’t write on the internet!

 Back to serious stuff.

 As an engaged person, I had heard countless tales of waking up the next morning feeling “different”.
 I couldn’t really wrap my head around this concept seeing as Mister LK and I had known each other for what seemed like forever.
-We had done the marriage class with our rabbi, we had done the marriage book (can’t find the book but I found some of what can i buy instead of viagra the questions) from Oprah, and with all my years of therapy, what else could there possibly be to learn?!
+We had done the marriage class with our rabbi, we had done the marriage book (can’t find the book but I found some of the questions) from Oprah, and with all my years of therapy, what else could there possibly be to learn?!